julelang/manual/src/common-concepts/control-flow/match-statement.md

 ### Generic Matching

-Type-Math is also used to map generics.
+Type-Match is also used to map generics.
-See the [Generic Type Matching](/types/generics/#generic-type-matching) section for more information about this.
+See the [Generic Type Matching](/comptime/comptime-matching#generic-type-matching) section for more information about this.